by Steve Offsey

 Customer journey analytics does the hard work of collecting actual customer data from a variety of sources such as marketing automation platforms, websites, mobile apps, data warehouses, call center logs, e-commerce platforms and point-of-sale systems.
-It integrates all this myriad data and performs customer identity matching to determine which interactions are actually being performed by the same person.
+It integrates all this data and performs identity resolution to determine which interactions are actually being performed by the same person.

-In this way, customer journey analytics reveals the numerous paths your customers actually take, as they engage with your company across channels and over time.
+In this way, customer journey analytics reveals the numerous paths your customers actually take, as they engage with your enterprise across channels and over time.